What are the aims of this leaflet?

 - Joint pain, particularly in the hip, may be due to damage to an area of bone.
 This is a very rare side-effect known as ‘avascular necrosis’.

-The risks of these side effects must be balanced against what would happen if you did not have proper treatment for your skin condition.
+The risks of these side effects must be balanced against the benefits of treatment for your skin condition.
 Bear these points in mind:

 - These side effects are very unlikely to occur if you are taking the treatment for a short period only.

 - In some instances it is best to use preventative treatment to reduce the chance of side-effects such as osteoporosis.
-A good diet and regular exercise help to protect the bones.
-In addition, tablets known as bisphosphonates, together with calcium and vitamin D, are recommended if the steroid treatment is going to last for more than a few weeks.
+A healthy diet and regular exercise help to protect the bones.
+In addition, tablets known as bisphosphonates, together with calcium and vitamin D, may be recommended by your doctor if the corticosteroid treatment is going to last for more than 3 weeks.

-- The main way to avoid side effects is by keeping the dose to the lowest one needed.
-In some of the conditions that are treated with steroids, a ‘steroid sparing effect’ can be achieved by adding in other tablets that affect the immune system such as azathioprine, methotrexate, dapsone, mycophenolate mofetil, cyclophosphamide, or ciclosporin.
-The potential benefits and drawbacks of adding an immune-suppressive steroid-sparing medication to long-term steroid treatment will be discussed with you by your doctor.
+- The main way to avoid side effects is by using the lowest effective dose.
+In some of the conditions that are treated with corticosteroids, a ‘steroid sparing effect’ can be achieved by the addition of other tablets that affect the immune system such as azathioprine, methotrexate, dapsone, mycophenolate mofetil, cyclophosphamide, or ciclosporin.
+The potential benefits and drawbacks of adding an immune-suppressive steroid-sparing medication to long-term corticosteroid treatment will be discussed with you by your doctor.